rahulearn2019/msvsdpim/week7/readme.md

 Our mixed signal block comprises of an analog block which is the 8TSRAM cells and read circuitry that performs NOR and OR, and the digital block comprises of a 2*1 MUX which selects one of the two logics depending on a select line input.
 Openfasoc treats the analog part of mixed signal block as a macro and places it on the core as per placement commands in manual_macro.tcl.
 For macros operating on differrent operating voltages different voltage domains can be created with commands in pdn.tcl.
 We need to provide GDS and LEF view of the macro to openfasoc.
 Macro is placed during the floorplanning stage of physical design flow
 Standard cells are used for the digital components and they are placed during placement stage in the openroad physical design flow.
+The mixed signal block's dummy verilog is written - a blackbox representation - verilog with pins for analog macros and corresponding synthesizable verilog for digital blocks.

 ### Verilog for MIXED SIGNAL BLOCK